 The act of aborting impacts also socio-economic rights.
 In fact, being able to abort is also being able to decide when someone wants to have a child (Erdman and Cook 2020: 20).
-This ensures to women to have wanted child when they estimate that it is the right moment for it (ibid.).
+This ensures to women have wanted a child when they estimate that it is the right moment for it (ibid.).
 Moreover, it differentiates women from their mother role because they have the choice to become a mother or not (Hirschmann 1984: 227).
 They are no longer automatically seen as a mother as they have the choice not to become one (ibid.).
-They can have the same career opportunities than men because they can decide when to have a child (ibid.).
+They can have the same career opportunities as men because they can decide when to have a child (ibid.).
 Hence, abortion is again important to enforce gender equalities and protect women’s rights.

-In short, abortion concerns mainly women’s right because it is a question of their body and what do want to do with it.
+In short, abortion concerns mainly women’s rights because it is a question of their body and what do want to do with it.
 In addition to this, this enables the separation of sexuality from reproduction but also of women from mothers.
 It is as well a basic healthcare right.
-Finally, there is a need to work on the inclusion people able to get pregnant from the LGBT+ community because the recognition of the LGBT+ people is also a right.
+Finally, there is a need to work on the inclusion of people able to get pregnant from the LGBT+ community because the recognition of the LGBT+ people is also a right.
 Therefore, the right to abort concerns largely the people able to be pregnant.